Pre-training with Meta Learning for Chinese Word Segmentation: Approach

 \section{Approach}

+As other task-specific pre-trained models~\cite{ke-2020-sentilare}, the pipeline of \textsc{Meta}\textsc{Seg} is divided into two phases: pre-training phase and fine-tuning phase.
+In pre-training phase, we design a unified architecture and incorporate meta learning algorithm into a multi-criteria pre-training task, to obtain the CWS-specific pre-trained model which has less discrepancy with downstream CWS tasks.
+In fine-tuning phase, we fine-tune the pre-trained model on downstream CWS tasks, to leverage the prior knowledge learned in pre-training phase.

-In this section, we will describe PTM-CWS model in three parts.
-First we present the joint multi-criteria corpus for pre-training.
-Second, we introduce the unified architecture for different criteria.
-Finally, we elaborate on the meta learning algorithm used for pre-training optimization.
+In this section, we will describe \textsc{Meta}\textsc{Seg} in three parts.
+First, we introduce the Transformer-based unified architecture.
+Second, we elaborate on the multi-criteria pre-training task with meta learning algorithm.
+Finally, we give a brief description of the downstream fine-tuning phase.